Weston

 - Land’s Sake Farm: A community-supported farm that offers fresh, organic produce,

-educational programs, and events, Land’s Sake Farm is central to Weston's sustainable
+educational programs, and events, Land’s Sake Farm is central to Weston';s sustainable

 agriculture efforts.
 The farm runs a seasonal farm stand, CSA program, and hosts